Alfredo Di Stéfano: Huracán

-During the only match Di Stéfano played in the previous season, the president of Huracán was impressed by his potential; Di Stéfano agreed to join them, as he realised his chances of making the first team for River Plate were limited.
-Huracán and Argentina legend Herminio Masantonio had just retired and the club needed a replacement forward.

-Former Argentine striker and World Cup top scorer Guillermo Stábile, the Huracán and Argentina national team coach at the time, gave Di Stéfano his first real opportunities in the 1946 season.
-He scored the first two goals of his career in a 3–1 victory against Estudiantes (LP).

-He later scored against his former team River Plate, netting the fastest goal in the history of the Argentine championship after about ten seconds of play.
-He would score 10 goals in 25 appearances for Huracan, teaming up perfectly with Norberto Méndez who would later become the all-time top scorer in Copa América.
-Huracán tried to sign Di Stéfano permanently at the end of a successful eighth-place season, but could not afford the 90,000 pesos River Plate asked for the transfer.
+The president of Huracán was impressed by Di Stéfano's talent after witnessing him play his one match the previous season.
+Realising he little chance of becoming a permanent member of River Plate first team, Di Stéfano agreed to play for Huracán on loan in 1946.
+Huracán forward Herminio Masantonio had recently retired, and the club needed a replacement.
+Di Stéfano scored the first two goals of his career in a 3–1 victory against Estudiantes (LP).
+In a match against River Plate, he scored the fastest goal in the history of the Argentine championship, after about ten seconds of play.
+In total, he scored 10 goals in 25 appearances for Huracán; the club tried to sign him permanently at the end of the season, but could not afford the 90,000 pesos River Plate asked for the transfer.